 Each ECT must also receive targeted support throughout induction inc entitled access to the Early Career Framework

-From Sept 2021 new DfE statutory induction guidance states it is expected all new ECTs receive:
+As of Sept 2021 new DfE statutory induction guidance states it's expected all new ECTs receive:

 - An induction that is underpinned by the Early Career Framework (ECF) including a personalised and structured programme of support and professional development activities that takes into account their previous training and experience

-- A designated induction tutor (who must be experienced and hold QTS) and;
+- A designated induction tutor (who must be experienced and expected to hold QTS) and;

-- A designated mentor (who must be experienced and hold QTS)
+- A designated mentor (who must be experienced and expected to hold QTS)

 - Regular formal observations with prompt feedback (suggested 1 every 4-6 weeks)